Interview with Martin M

 I'd say about half are hard-core hikers and the other half are mellow mountain-lovers.
 Going to different, fascinating places of immense cultural variety within the Alps is a real draw for both types.
 And the hikers can't help but mellow out a bit by being around the types who'd rather enjoy the views with a cold beer than work up a sweat.

-Do you have advice for people trying to decide whether a fully guided tour or a My Way tour is better for them?
+Do you have advice for people trying to decide whether a fully guided tour or a My Way vacation is better for them?

-So Martin, why would someone as multi-lingual and experienced at living in Europe as you prefer escorting My Way tours to leading fully guided tours (for more money)?
+So Martin, why would someone as multi-lingual and experienced at living in Europe as you prefer escorting My Way vacations to leading fully guided tours (for more money)?

 I love sleeping more than four hours every night.
 It is so revitalizing!
-And it gives me the energy I need to go on a bike ride around Mad King Ludwig's castle, a hike along the Grand Balcon in Chamonix, an afternoon of testing every last gelato flavor in Bolzano, milking a Swiss cow...
+And it gives me the energy I need to go on a bike ride around Mad King Ludwig's castle, hike along the Grand Balcon in Chamonix, spend an afternoon of testing every last gelato flavor in Bolzano, milk a Swiss cow...

-We're thinking of introducing a My Way: France tour in 2016.
+We've introduced a My Way: France vacation.
 Given that you're fluent in French, would you be interested?